John Cusack: 2010s

-In the 2010s, Cusack starred in and produced the comedy film Hot Tub Time Machine (2010); he did not feature in the sequel, Hot Tub Time Machine 2 (2015), however.
+In the 2010s, Cusack starred in and produced the comedy film Hot Tub Time Machine (2010); he did not feature in the sequel, Hot Tub Time Machine 2 (2015), however, apart from a cameo that is only included in the unrated home release.
 Both films were directed by Steve Pink.

-In 2012, Cusack played Edgar Allan Poe in James McTeigue's biopic film The Raven (2012).
+Cusack co-starred in the crime-drama The Paperboy by Lee Daniels, released in 2012.
+The same year, Cusack played Edgar Allan Poe in James McTeigue's biopic film The Raven (2012).
 On acting in a real life role, Cusack said, "You have to get yourself as close to insanity as you can, but yet, be able to not go insane."
 He referred to the source of Poe's letters and writing, and used it as material for his role.
 Cusack then starred in another real life role as Richard Nixon in Lee Daniels' The Butler (2013).
 Daniels later said, "I love working with John Cusack.
 He's terrifying, he's electrifying, and he inspires me to be a better director.
 He's a fiery, intense presence on set.
 We never, ever rub up against each other but he fuels me."

 In 2014, Cusack appeared in another biopic film, Love & Mercy (2014) as Brian Wilson of The Beach Boys, and worked closely with Wilson himself during the making of the film.
 In the same year, Cusack also starred in David Cronenberg's Maps to the Stars (2014).
 He won a Canadian Screen Award for Best Supporting Actor for his role in Maps to the Stars (2014).
 This era was a new peak in his career, however, in 2014, Cusack infamously criticized Hollywood, calling it "a whorehouse" where "people go mad."

+In 2015, he played a supporting role in Spike Lee's Chi-Raq.
+He also appeared in Dragon Blade, his first Chinese production, alongside Jackie Chan and Adrien Brody.
+Cusack starred in another Stephen King adaptation, Cell, in 2016, again with co-star Samuel L. Jackson.
+But unlike their first collaboration 1408, Cell received predominantly negative critic reviews and was released to video on demand before a limited theatrical run.
+In 2019, he played the villain in the western Never Grow Old opposite Emile Hirsch.

-Later, Cusack starred in several video on demand films, including The Factory (2012), The Numbers Station (2013), The Frozen Ground (2013), Grand Piano (2013), Drive Hard (2014), The Prince (2014), Reclaim (2014), Cell (2016), Arsenal (2017), Blood Money (2017), and Singularity (2017).
+Other films Cusack starred during that decade are The Factory (2012), The Numbers Station (2013), The Frozen Ground (2013), Grand Piano (2013), Drive Hard (2014), The Prince (2014), Reclaim (2014), Arsenal (2017), Blood Money (2017), Singularity (2017), Distorted (2018), and River Runs Red (2018).